r-pogo/vade_mecum/Python/complex_data_strucutres/array/lists.md

 # Lists
-Lists are a part of the core Python language.
-Despite their name, Python’s lists are implemented as dynamic arrays behind the scenes.
+Python’s lists are implemented as dynamic arrays behind the scenes.

-This means a list allows elements to be added or removed, and the list will automatically adjust the backing store that holds these elements by allocating or releasing memory.
+Lists allow elements to be added or removed, and the list will automatically adjust the backing store that holds these elements by allocating or releasing memory.

-Python lists can hold arbitrary elements—everything is an object in Python, including functions.
+Python lists can hold arbitrary elements, everything is an object in Python, including functions.
 Therefore, you can mix and match different kinds of data types and store them all in a single list.